DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 "He really wants this to work," Milo said quietly.

 "Because it's cheaper than the alternative," Lina said.
-"We proved we're expensive to cage.
+"We've proven we're expensive to cage.
 Now we're proving we're cheap to manage.
 Basic economics."

 "Is that cynical?"
 Jason asked.